Teenager Erling Haaland scores again as Salzburg beats Genk

-GENK, Belgium (AP) — Teenager Erling Haaland grabbed another goal and another record in the Champions League as Red Bull Salzburg thrashed Genk 4-1 on Wednesday.
+GENK, Belgium (AP) — Teenager Erling Haaland grabbed another goal and another record in the Champions League as Salzburg thrashed Genk 4-1 on Wednesday, keeping alive its chances of reaching the knockout stages.

-The 19-year-old Norwegian striker, who came on as a substitute in the 62nd minute, first delivered an assist and then rounded off his team’s win three minutes from time.
+The 19-year-old Norway striker, who came on as a substitute in the 62nd minute, first delivered an assist and then rounded off his team’s win three minutes from time.

 Haaland took his Champions League tally to eight goals and became the first teenager in the history of the competition to score in five consecutive appearances.
 He had already set a single-season scoring record for teenagers in the Champions League.

-Salzburg dominated from the start and took control of the match with two goals in the space of three minutes just before halftime.
+After thrashing the Belgian champions 6-2 in September, Salzburg dominated from the start and took control of the match with two goals in three minutes just before halftime.
+Patson Daka put the visitors ahead in the 43rd minute before Takumi Minamino doubled their lead.

+Hwang Hee-chan made it 3-0 from Haaland’s assist before Mbwana Samatta pulled one back with five minutes left.
+Haaland added more luster to the win with a composed finish.

 The victory lifted Salzburg to third place in Group E, behind leader Liverpool and Napoli, who drew 1-1 in the group’s other game.